 '''

 def function_name(parameter1, parameter2 ... parametern):

 command1

 ...

 commandn

-parameters are specifiend in the function definition in the brackets after i

 '''

-- parameters are specifiend in the function definition, in the brackets after its name, separated by commas - argument je a value, which enters the parameters of a function - if parameters re defined for the function, an argument must be entered when calling for it print_text()
+- parameters are specified in the function definition, in the brackets after its name, separated by commas - argument je a value, which enters the parameters of a function print_text()

+• if parameters re defined for the function, an argument must be entered when calling for it